Downlands Partnership - volunteering opportunities

 The Downlands Trust was established in November 2008 and is run by seven dedicated voluntary trustees that actively support our countryside management work; they work hard raising funds through memberships, fundraising and local outreach activities in partnership with us.
 The Downlands Trust and Downlands Partnership attend targeted public events together to spread the word about the work of both organisations and to promote volunteering and membership opportunities.

-The Downlands Trust recently funded the purchase of a large selection of new tools to support our work, grazing equipment including goat collars, plus some new additions to the grazing flock.
+The Downlands Trust recently funded the purchase of a large selection of new tools to support our task work and grazing equipment including Nofence goat collars.
 They have also provided very generous financial contributions towards the purchases of essential new off-road vehicles to support the service delivery of our Downlands Partnership task and conservation grazing services.

 Please have a look at the Downlands Trust Facebook page to find out more about their charity work and latest news.